azure-ad-b2c/samples/policies/B2C-Token-Includes-AzureAD-BearerToken/Readme.md

 •	Install Visual Studio Code Extension: Azure AD B2C  https://marketplace.visualstudio.com/items?itemName=AzureADB2CTools.aadb2c

-**Register a Multi-tenant application - this allows users from Azure AD tenants to sign-in to your B2C tenant**
+**1. Register a Multi-tenant application - this allows users from Azure AD tenants to sign-in to your B2C tenant**

 From the Azure AD B2C portal, select App registration, create a friendly name for the app, and select the “Accounts in any organization directory or any identity provider…” under the Supported Account Types.
 By selecting this application option, it makes the application type to be a Multi-tenant app, thus making it available to Azure AD tenants.
 Details about Multi-tenant Azure AD applications can be found here:  https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant